zaryabzip/zaryabzip/README.md

 I'm a computer science student at LUMS.
 I build across the stack: React/Next.js and TypeScript on the front end, FastAPI and Python on the back, with PostgreSQL and Supabase underneath.

-Most of my focus lately is on applied AI — getting real value out of small, fine-tuned, locally-run models rather than expensive hosted APIs.
-A lot of that work sits in medical imaging and radiology, using retrieval-augmented generation to keep models grounded in real clinical data.

-Because this is healthcare, I treat correctness and testing as first-class — patient data isn't the place to cut corners.
-Based in Lahore, Pakistan.
+Most of my focus lately is on applied AI in Healthcare and beyond.
+I treat correctness and testing as first-class — patient data isn't the place to cut corners

 ## What I'm working on